Spinal Injury

 If the casualty is unconscious, ensure they are immobilised:

-2. Keep the casualty in the position you found them, unless they are in danger.
+5. Keep the casualty warm and in the position you found them, unless they are in danger.

-3. If you must leave the casualty or if they vomit, put them into the recovery position.
+6. If you must leave the casualty or if they vomit and you need to clear the airway, put them into the recovery position.
 Keep the head and neck in line with the spine while placing in the recovery position – but keeping the airway clear is your priority.

 Related Learning